wlu-labs/research-students-fall-2025-HydraIsProgramming/weekly_report.md

 ### Week 6 (Date:   )
     - Ben, Completed the dataset mentioned previously for the 32 buildings, via stats canada found a 2023 breakdown of ontario population by FSA and used those population numbers as well as the EV fsa numbers to calculate an adoption rate.
 I was able to predict the number of people in a given building by taking the average household size by fsa and multiplying it by the number of units in a given building.
 With these two values we are able to predict on average how many EVs will be in a building based on the averages for that fsa.
 I have passed this data onto ranjot to work on the code implimentation to achieve a working proof of concept.
 Dharm has also collected an additional 18 building at my request to bring our dataset to an even 50 sample buildings.

+### Week 7
+    - Ben, Slower week interms of personal progress on the research project.
+With the previous trial dataset handed off to ranjot to work on developing the first model and having midterms taking up most of my spare time.
+Helping and answering Ranjots questions whenever needed.
+Participated in all meetings.

+### Week 8
+    - Ben, Discussed progress on code front with Ranjot, progress is going well with the model able to accomplish the task we wanted it to, issue with the accuracy.
+Provided help were needed and have been doing research on how to grow the dataset as fast and accurate as possible.
+Missed the friday meeting due to prior engagements, was updated by Ranjot on the information I missed and will continue to find  a way to gather as much data as possible and help him with the equations to get the model on the level we want it.
+Need to add ranges, increase accurarcy and potentially change which approach to the model we have chosen once we can do more testing on a larger dataset.

+### Week 9
+    - Ben, Was able to  find a toronto apartment dataset with roughly 3500 enteries containing all toronto buildings with more then 3 stories and or 10+ units.
+The dataset included the FSA for each building matching previously collected data perfectly.
+Was able to clean the set removing not needed information and finished off with the following data: Address, FSA, BEV#, PHEV#, Total EV, Population, Average Household Size, Adoption rate based off total EV for now, and number of people per building.
+This is a massive improvement from the previous dataset and should be greatly better to train the model, expecting to see great improvement.